hereticjsorg/heretic/manual/rateLimit.md

 First, you will need to enable rate limiting by setting the *enabled* option to *true*.

-There are global options which are affecting every page (and even static resource) of your site:
+There are global options which are affecting every module (and even static resource) of your site:

 * *timeWindow*: time period (in milliseconds); in case a client reaches the maximum number of allowed requests in this time period, a *429* error is generated
 * *max*: request limit until client gets temporary restricted